cisagov/dotgov-home/pages/help/help.md

 Administrative and technical contacts have accounts to the .gov registrar and can make changes to your DNS nameservers.

-(A legacy contact, the *billing contact*, remains, even though domains are now [available at no cost]({{site.baseurl}}/2021/4/27/a-new-day-for-gov/).
-You may consider it a secondary administrative contact.)

 A **[security contact]({{ site.baseurl }}/help/security-best-practices/#add-a-security-contact)** is a recommended practice.
 It should be added to allow the public to report observed or suspected security issues at your domain. *Security contact details are made public.* We recommend using an alias, like `security@<domain.gov>`.

 > **Note**: The security contact role *does not* have an account to the .gov registrar.

-At present, we don't allow a single person to serve as more than one contact – even for the billing account - meaning that three distinct contacts are required.
+At present, we don't allow a single person to serve as more than one contact - meaning that two distinct contacts are required.
 (This does *not* apply to security contact.)

 #### How do I request an exception to the naming requirements?